allegro/allegro.tech/_posts/2015-07-28-vaas-open-source-management-tool-for-varnish-cache.md

 Vagrant](https://rtd.allegrogroup.com/docs/vaas/en/latest/quick-start/vagrant/).

 ### We count on your input
-We believe VaaS is mature enough to safely use it in production (we have been, for over a year).
+We believe VaaS is mature enough to safely use it in production.
 However, the more people use VaaS, the more bugs will be discovered.
 Therefore we encourage you to participate in VaaS development on [Git Hub](https://stash.allegrogroup.com/projects/VAAS/repos/vaas/browse).
 Similarly, if you think VaaS would benefit from a feature that we have not yet implemented, feel free to create a pull request.
 We will be more than happy to review and possibly include it in future VaaS releases.